Whelpley/gethuman-chatbot/README.md

 ( I'm also seeking full-time developer work in the Bay area; if you like what you see here, find me on [LinkedIn](https://www.linkedin.com/in/whelpley) )

-## Want to learn more about making bots?

-Here are some resources you can use as a jumping-off point:

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
-* Thanks to the team at GetHuman